Parliament Buildings (Northern Ireland): Uses for the building

 The building was used for the Parliament of Northern Ireland until it was prorogued in 1972.
 The Senate chamber was used by the Royal Air Force (R.A.F.) as an operations room during World War II.
 The building was used for the short-lived Sunningdale power-sharing executive in 1974.
 Between 1973 and 1998, it served as the headquarters of the Northern Ireland Civil Service (N.I.C.S.).
 Between 1982 and 1986, it served as the seat of the rolling-devolution assembly.

 In the 1990s, Sinn Féin suggested that a new parliament building for Northern Ireland should be erected, saying that the building at Stormont was too controversial and too associated with unionist rule to be used by a power-sharing assembly.
 However, no one else supported the demand and the new Northern Ireland Assembly and executive was installed there as its permanent home.

 On 3 December 2005, the Great Hall was used for the funeral service of former Northern Ireland and Manchester United footballer George Best.
 The building was selected for the funeral as it is in the only grounds in Belfast suitable to accommodate the large number of members of the public who wished to attend the funeral.
 Approximately 25,000 people gathered in the grounds, with thousands more lining the cortege route.

-On 29 September 2012, the grounds were used for an Orange Order parade in memory of the signing of the Ulster Covenant.
-60,000 people thronged the grounds after a parade through the streets of Belfast.
+In July 2009, the Imperial Orange Council held their international triennial meetings at Stormont.
+Orange Institution delegates travelled from all over the world to attend, including Grand Orange Lodge representatives of the Republic of Ireland, United States, Canada, Australia, New Zealand, England, Scotland Togo and Ghana.